accuaccu/owl_autopca/README.md

 statistic = how to aggregate statistics over the dataset, e.g., median, mean, sum, max, min, IQR, sd, would be 'appropriate' choices

 The function performs:
-1. Aggregates the data
+1. Aggregates the data, based on the argument 'statistic'
-2. Does a normality test; reduces the data such that only normally distributed covariates are passed forward
+2. Does a normality test; reduces, based on argument 'alpha', the data such that only normally distributed covariates are passed forward
 3. Does principal component analysis
 4. Defines outliers in first two principal components using Tukey's definition (as in boxplot default)